sot001/ansible-slave/README.md

-slave container for spinning up to run ansible playbooks
+slave container for spinning up in Jenkins to run ansible playbooks